-When Benefits are limited within any of the Covered Health Services categories described in the Additional Benefit Coverage Details section, those limits are stated in the corresponding Covered Health Service category in the Plan Highlights section and the Covered Benefit Summary section.
+When Benefits are limited within any of the Covered Health Services categories described in the Additional Benefit Coverage Details section, those limits are stated in the corresponding Covered Health Service category in the Covered Benefits Summary section and apply as indicated in the Plan Highlights section.
 Limits may also apply to some Covered Health Services that fall under more than one Covered Health Service category.
 When this occurs, those limits are also stated in the Plan Highlights section.
 Please review all limits carefully, as the Plan will not pay Benefits for any of the services, treatments, items or supplies that exceed these benefit limits.